-Within thirty (30) Business Days of receiving the 25% payment, the utility shall provide an initial construction schedule to the applicant (consistent with Appendix L).
+Within thirty (30) Business Days of receiving the 25% payment or SLOC, as detailed in D.2, where applicable, the utility shall provide an initial construction schedule to the applicant (consistent with Appendix L).
 The utility shall commence design work in accordance with its published guidance, unless otherwise directed by the applicant.

-The applicant will have one hundred and twenty (120) Business Days from when the utility confirms receipt of the 25% payment to pay the remaining 75% to the utility.
+The applicant will have one hundred and twenty (120) Business Days from when the utility confirms receipt of the 25% payment or SLOC to pay the remaining 75% to the utility.
 The utility will provide a receipt to the applicant.
 Within thirty (30) Business Days of the payment, the utility will provide an updated project construction schedule (consistent with Appendix L).